 Poor Hair Growth

 If you leave a beard to grow and develop on its own, then you are in for a rough surprise.
 Some men tend to forget about their beards and leave them to grow wild and free, which is fine if you are part of the Duck Dynasty cast or going for the cave man look!
-For those of us not on reality TV making bearded millions, we find ourselves needing to present our facial hair with a sharp dapper style at work, on dates, in interviews etc…
+For those of us not on reality TV making bearded millions, we find ourselves needing to present ourselves more presentable at work, on dates, in interviews etc..

-*Note - Trimming as you grow can provide a fuller and healthier look by taking care of dead ends and split ends.
+*Tip - Trimming as you grow can promote a fuller and healthier look by taking care of dead ends and split ends.

 Yes, “Beard Dandruff” is a real thing!

-A medicated head shampoo can do the trick for most dandruff issues, so head to your nearest pharmacy and find something that works well for you.
-Carefull though, as some of these products can contain harmfull chemicals that can damage your hair and even cause skin irritation and issues.
+A medicated head shampoo can do the trick for most dandruff issues, so head to your nearest pharmacy and find something that works well for you if your case is more severe.
+Careful though, as some of these products can contain harmful chemicals that can damage your hair and even cause skin irritation and issues.

-The best solution for taking care of beard dandruff is to natural oils or balms to keep the hair hydrated and healthy.
-Our beard oils and balms contain excellent ingredients like Jojoba oils and Shea butter that can be benefit someone with beard dandruff tremendously!
+The best solution for taking care of beard dandruff is to natural plant based oils or balms to keep the hair hydrated and healthy, so always ensure you are checking the ingredients lists.

 During the winter months we find ourselves sneezing, coughing, and blowing our noses quite often which can leave a bearded mess.
 So ensure you are washing those germs from your facial hair 2 times a day (minimum), and use scented tissue to blow your nose (which can help with sickly mustache odors).